TabbyML/tabby/docs/python.md

     beam_size=2,               # Beam size (set 1 to run greedy search). num_hypotheses=1,          # Number of hypotheses to return (should be <= beam_size).
-    length_penalty=0,          # Length penalty constant to use during beam search. max_decoding_length=250,   # Maximum prediction length.
+    length_penalty=0,          # Length penalty constant to use during beam search. coverage_penalty=0,        # Converage penalty constant to use during beam search. max_decoding_length=250,   # Maximum prediction length.
     min_decoding_length=1,     # Minimum prediction length.
     use_vmap=False,            # Use the vocabulary mapping file saved in this model.